 In particular, get in touch with your country’s embassy within Rome and find out exactly what paperwork you’re going to need to travel.
 It’s always a good idea to keep the address and contact details of the relevant embassy when you’re iu a foreign country; it can be a huge help.

 Google Earth It

-Having an idea of what the road and area looks like before you get to your hotel is of a huge help.
-Google Earth the area of Rome you’ll be going beforehand, and plan your easiest routes – or find out what the locals are using for public transportation, which is usually a taxi or bus.
+Having an idea of what the road and area look like before you get to your hotel is of huge help.
+Google Earth the area of Rome you’ll be going to beforehand, and plan your easiest routes – or find out what the locals are using for public transportation, which is usually a taxi or bus.
 Google Earth can save you a lot of time in getting lost, and you can plan a lot of your sites (and routes) ahead before you’ve even gotten on the plane.

 Avoid the Tourist Spots

 While this sounds like advice that’s contrary to what most people would tell you, you should go to all lengths to avoid the tourist spots and seek out the local ones – especially when it comes to everyday culture and food.
 Tourist spots are notorious for charging more than local places, and if you want to know what Rome is really like, then only the local spots will give you the proper experience that Rome is famous for.
-Start with identifying good local sources and reach out in order to kickstart your staying with a good connection, some useful and reliable info or even booking some fun activity that will put you in touch with the local culture!
+Start with identifying good local sources and reach out in order to kickstart your staying with a good connection, some useful and reliable info, or even booking some fun activity that will put you in touch with the local culture!

-It’s true in almost all countries that spots known for being frequented by tourists are more expensive, and sometimes even charge as much as double what any other places would charge for the same item or meal.
+It’s true in almost all countries that spot known for being frequented by tourists are more expensive, and sometimes even charge as much as double what any other places would charge for the same item or meal.